-The transportation staff at the Lakeport Unified School District consists of bus drivers, a bus mechanic and a state certified instructor who are well-trained professionals and have received state-mandated training and testing.
+The Lakeport Unified School District transportation staff consists of nine bus drivers, a fleet mechanic, and two state certified school bus driver instructors, all of whom have received state-mandated training and testing and are well-trained professionals.
 These people constantly maintain their professionalism and readiness to support the students that they come in contact with daily.
 They are the first to meet the students and the last ones to say good-bye at the end of the day.

 Maintenance, Operations and Technology